eskevv/TILE-Gleam/README.md

 # TILE-Gleam
-## Tiled parser for their XML format in Python (originally created for pygame)
+## Tiled parser for XML in Python (originally for quick results in pygame) - unoptimized

+Originally made to improve my python skills
--using a couple of my own string functions
+[using a couple of my own string functions]

 ### Supports:
 - Animated tiles